Jonathan-Chia/mmm-research/paper_rough_draft.md

 In our generated data, 70% of display ads impressions flows directly to sales, while 30% flow to paid search.
 Thus, there are three impacts:

-* Display ads direct impact on sales
+* Display ads direct impact on sales.
-* Display and Search ads combined impact sales
+* Display and search ads combined impact sales.
-* Search ads direct impact on sales
+* Search ads direct impact on sales.

 The data generating process is as follows: